 Do bloggers get paid for clicks?

-Right, here’s where I’m slightly in the dark – because, as far as I know, some affiliate schemes do pay for clicks.
-RewardStyle – which is pretty much the most common one – doesn’t pay for clicks, it’s purchases only.
-But some others do pay per click, so if you even click through to look at an item, the blogger in question may make a few cents.
+Right, here’s where I’m slightly in the dark – because, as far as I know, some affiliate programs do pay for clicks.
+RewardStyle – which is pretty much the most common one among fashion/beauty bloggers – doesn’t pay for clicks, just purchases.
+But some others do pay per click, so if you even click through to look at an item, the blogger in question may make a few cent.
 (It won’t be as much as €15 per click, as above with the Nikes; that’s a purchase-only deal.)

 So – are all links affiliate links?

-In short, no: there are certain companies that use affiliate links and others that don’t.
-I’m not sure there’s anywhere that you can view a link of every single brand that uses affiliate links, but it’s a good idea to keep an eye on your search bar; as you click through an affiliate link, it’ll usually morph from a bit.ly (or other short code) to the affiliate’s own URL (for example, re.style) and then to the final website URL.
+In short, no: there are certain companies that have affiliate programs and others that don’t.
+I’m not sure there’s anywhere that you can view a list of every single brand that uses affiliate links, but it’s a good idea to keep an eye on your search bar; as you click through an affiliate link, it’ll usually morph from a bit.ly (or other shortcode) to the affiliate’s own URL (for example, re.style) before jumping on to the final website URL.